Dual Extrapolation for Sparse Generalized Linear Models: Conclusion

 \section{Conclusion}

-In this work, we generalize the dual extrapolation procedure for the Lasso (\celer) to any $\ell_1$-regularized GLM, in particular sparse Logistic regression.
+In this work, we generalize the dual extrapolation procedure for the Lasso (\celer) to a wider class of $\ell_1$-penalized problems, in particular sparse Logistic regression.
 Theoretical guarantees based on \emph{sign identification} of coordinate descent are provided.
 Experiments show that dual extrapolation yields more efficient Gap Safe screening rules and working sets solver.
 Finally, we adapt \celer to make it compatible with prox-Newton solvers, and empirically demonstrate its applicability to the Multi-task Lasso, for which we leave the proof to future work.

-\paragraph{Acknowledgments} This work was funded by the ERC Starting Grant SLAB ERC-StG-676943, by the Chair Machine Learning for Big Data at T\'el\'ecom ParisTech and by the ANR grant GraVa ANR-18-CE40-0005.
+\acks{This work was funded by the ERC Starting Grant SLAB ERC-StG-676943, by the Chair Machine Learning for Big Data at T\'el\'ecom ParisTech and by the ANR grant GraVa ANR-18-CE40-0005.}

 0.2in